ParameterizedBuilds/parameterized-builds/README.md

 3. [Link your bitbucket server account to Jenkins](#link-your-bitbucket-server-account-to-jenkins)

 #### Define a server
-Add a Jenkins server under Jenkins Settings found on the Administration page of Bitbucket Server
+Jenkins servers can be defined globally on the Administration page of Bitbucket Server or per project on the project settings page.

 ![Jenkins administration settings](readme/img/jenkins_admin.png)
 * `Base URL` should be the http/https root address to you jenkins server